MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 4. Verify that the Project Application user is created as above.
 5. Apply the following security roles to the user:

-  1. Common data service user or Base user
+  a.
+Common data service user or Base user
-  2. Project Operations System
+  b.
+Project Operations System
-  3. Project System
+  c.
+Project System

 # Work breakdown structure change failures